opb/laravel-hipchat/README.md

 ## Installation

 Install into your Laravel app via composer.
-Note: use version 0.2 for Laravel 4, version 0.3 and above for Laravel 5.

 ```
-"opb/laravel-hipchat": "~0.3",
+"opb/laravel-hipchat": "~0.2",
 ```
 and then